2000 Ukrainian Women's League

 The 2000 season of the Ukrainian Championship was the 9th season of Ukraine's women's football competitions.
 The championship ran from 4 August through 26 August first stage and 12 to 16 November 2000 final group.

-The UEFA announced about the start of the UEFA Women's Cup starting in 2001.
-The struggling Ukrainian women football suddenly received an impulse of interest and the league competitions doubled in size.
-It was the first time Kharkiv-based female teams joined the football competitions for the first time since fall of the Soviet Union.
+The UEFA announced the start of the UEFA Women's Cup starting in 2001.

+Donchanka Donetsk were the defending champions, having won their fifth league title the previous season.

-The clubs were set in two groups with the top two from each contesting the title in championship round robin tournament.
-For the first time championship was won by Lehenda-Cheksil Chernihiv.
+The clubs were set in two groups, with the top two from each contesting the title in a championship round robin tournament.
+For the first time, the championship was won by Lehenda-Cheksil Chernihiv.